jldengra/ExData_Plotting1/README.md

   PNG file with 480x480 pixels containing the plot constructed and saved by the script plot1.R
 * __plot2.R__

-	Script in R that reads the necessary data, constructs the first plot and saves it to file.
+	Script in R that reads the necessary data, constructs the second plot and saves it to file.
 * __plot2.png__

   PNG file with 480x480 pixels containing the plot constructed and saved by the script plot2.R
 * __plot3.R__

-	Script in R that reads the necessary data, constructs the first plot and saves it to file.
+	Script in R that reads the necessary data, constructs the third plot and saves it to file.
 * __plot3.png__

   PNG file with 480x480 pixels containing the plot constructed and saved by the script plot3.R
 * __plot4.R__

-	Script in R that reads the necessary data, constructs the first plot and saves it to file.
+	Script in R that reads the necessary data, constructs the fourth plot and saves it to file.
 * __plot4.png__

   PNG file with 480x480 pixels containing the plot constructed and saved by the script plot4.R